 The way that people buy has changed for good.
 We want outcomes, not mere product ownership.
 We want constant improvement and ongoing value, not just another product to buy that becomes a paperweight too soon.

-The results of an international survey conducted by The Harris Poll found that 57% of the people surveyed wished they could own less.
+The results of an international survey conducted by The Harris Poll on the End of Ownership found that 57% of the people surveyed wished they could own less.
 That’s 6 out of every 10 people around the world who don’t want to own things anymore.
 The poll also found that 70% of people believe that subscriptions free them from the burden of ownership.

 “We now live in a Subscription Economy.
 And it’s time for product companies to make a fundamental business model shift to subscription services.”